Mark-Nawar/evilRegex/README.md

 # To install this package follow the following steps carefully:

 note: you have to have Rstudio installled on your machine follow the instructions [here](https://rstudio.com/products/rstudio/download/) to download it if you don't already have it.
+# TEST NO1 (create a package with a vignette containg the new timing figures:

 1- Install Rtools:  [click here](https://cran.r-project.org/bin/windows/Rtools/) and type the following code in the R console
 ```